abraunegg/onedrive/docs/USAGE.md

 **Note:** In some automated environments (and it is 100% assumed you *know* what you are doing because of automation), in order to avoid this 'proceed with acknowledgement' requirement, add `--resync-auth` to automatically acknowledge the prompt.

-### Performing a --force-sync without a --resync or changing your configuration
+### Performing a --force-sync without a --resync after changing your configuration
 In some cases and situations, you may have configured the application to skip certain files and folders using 'skip_file' and 'skip_dir' configuration.
 You then may have a requirement to actually sync one of these items, but do not wish to modify your configuration, nor perform an entire `--resync` twice.

 The `--force-sync` option allows you to sync a specific directory, ignoring your 'skip_file' and 'skip_dir' configuration and negating the requirement to perform a `--resync`